elliottslaughter/task-bench-paper/reviews/response.md

 we're aware of which provide an empirical performance evaluation of a substantial number of systems.
-Many mini-app and benchmark papers only include a small number of systems, or describe systems but do not include an empirical evalution of performance.
+Many mini-app and benchmark papers only include a small number of systems, or describe systems but do not include an empirical evaluation of performance.
 When there are follow-up papers which describe additional implementations, they rarely make comparisons beyond the reference implementation of the code.